ncbi/SKESA/README.md

                                     the maximal kmer length in reads [integer] --vector_percent arg (=0.05)  Count for  vectors as a fraction of the read number (1. disables) [float (0,1]]
-      --use_paired_ends             Use pairing information from paired reads in input [flag]
       --insert_size arg             Expected insert size for paired reads (if not provided, it will be estimated) [integer]
       --steps arg (=11)             Number of assembly iterations from minimal to